sanbestia/sanbestia/README.md

 Built an LLM-powered agent using the Gemini API with tool use / function calling, multi-step reasoning, and structured prompt engineering.
 Built as part of the boot.dev backend path.

 ### Research Automation Pipelines *(private)*
-Custom Python pipelines for automated cell segmentation and fluorescence quantification across large microscopy datasets.
+Custom Python and R pipelines for automated cell segmentation and fluorescence quantification across large microscopy datasets.
 Replaced manual workflows with reproducible, version-controlled scripts integrated with ImageJ and CellID.

 ---